LED Lights for Car Dealerships

 The two controls are actually different and perform different functions.
 Many of the dealerships we work with use timers or photocells.

-A timer is used to turn on and off lights.
-A better option to replace a timer is a photocell that automatically adjusts itself to the time of year and lighting conditions.
+A timer’s used to turn on and off lights.
+A better option to replace a timer is a photocell that turns the light on at dusk and off at dawn.

-A motion sensor acts to turn the lights to full power when motion is detected and off when no activity is present.
-This allows you to dim the lights at night when no one is around - dramatically lowering the lighting bills but still leaving lights on.
+A motion sensor acts to turn the lights to full power when motion’s detected and off when no activity is present.
+This allows you to dim the lights at night when no one is around.
+It will lower the lighting bills but still leaving lights on.

 Is There an Install Guide That Comes with the Product?